mchini/con2phys/docs/source/index.md

 **CON²PHYS** is a collaborative study that aims to quantify how much -- or how little -- consensus exists among neuroscientists when interpreting fundamental in vivo electrophysiology concepts.

-The rationale behind this project is the suspicion that **system neuroscience** is becoming an ever-increasingly **fragmented field**.
+The rationale behind this project is the suspicion that **systems neuroscience** is becoming an increasingly **fragmented field**.
 Terms like “representation”, “functional connectivity” or "gamma oscillations" sound universal, yet their definitions and implementations vary wildly depending on who you ask.

 Do these differences make a difference?
-That’s precisely the empirical question that CON²PHYS will answers.
+That’s precisely the empirical question that CON²PHYS will answer.

-We ask a set of seemingly straightforward, deliberately underspecified questions that tap map to core system neuroscience concepts.
+## How does the project work?

+We will give you a single dataset to analyze and 15 multiple-choice questions to answer.
+The questions will be seemingly straightforward and deliberately underspecified.
-Participants answer by analyzing a single dataset with their own assumptions and pipelines.
+You will answer using your own assumptions and pipelines.
-The goal is to reveal how individual analytical choices -- often arbitrary, often invisible -- might ultimately lead to different results while simulating how the community would typically answer a high-level scientific question.
+The goal is to reveal how individual analytical choices -- often arbitrary, often invisible -- might ultimately lead to different results.

-**Participation is open** to all neuroscientists with substantial prior system neuroscience experience regardless of the subdiscipline: from computational to cellular neuroscience, and everything in between.
+**Participation is open** to all neuroscientists with substantial prior systems neuroscience experience regardless of the subdiscipline: from computational to cellular neuroscience, and everything in between.
+Participation comes with a concrete incentive: you are expected to invest roughly 30–50 hours of work and will be **included as co-author on the main CON²PHYS manuscript**.

-Use the navigation tabs to learn how to take part, explore the dataset, read and submit the questionnaire, understand what you gain from contributing
-(**co-authorship for ~30–50 hours of work**), and find out more about the two hackathons in which we pilot(ed) CON²PHYS.
+Ready to get started?
+Go to [How to Participate](how_to_participate.md) to find out how this works in practice.

 ---